linusbobcat/create-elementary-os-installer/README.md

 ## Disclaimer

 This software is provided as is, without any warranty that it'll work.
-Although this app is recommended by the elementary website, this project is still unofficial and in no way part of elemetnary LLC.
+Although this app is recommended by the elementary website, this project is still unofficial and in no way part of elementary LLC.